MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-and-manage-funnel-reports.md

 1. Select **Save**  to update your changes.

 > [!NOTE]
-> Future enhancements to funnel reports include support for scenarios in which users transition from unauthenticated and authenticated (Kate, do you mean a user in Active Directory services?Can we supply a link for more information for users?).
+> Future enhancements to funnel reports include support for scenarios in which visitors transition from unauthenticated and authenticated (Kate, do you mean a user in Active Directory services?Can we supply a link for more information for users?)** no, visitors to your website.
+It will be solved with Unknown to known feature that will come in the fall**> .
 At this time, engagement insights funnel reports supports scenarios in which all users are anonymous OR all users in the funnel are authenticated.